VR-25/acc/README.md

 If you're leaving your phone plugged in for extended periods of time, that's the voltage limit to aim for.

 Ever wondered why lithium ion batteries aren't sold fully charged?
 They're usually ~40-60% charged.
 Why is that?
-If you ever purchase a battery that is fully drained, almost fully drained or 70%+ charged, you know it's probably f.*d up already!
+Keeping a battery fully drained, almost fully drained or 70%+ charged for a long times, leads to significant (permanent) capacity loss

 Putting it all together in practice...